-Monday 9-11 (4:05-7:05 pm) Online (ZOOM) William Logan (wlogan@ufl.edu / 371-7780) 4211-H Turlington (Tuesday, 2-3:45 pm) or by phone
+Monday 9-11 (4:05-7:05 pm) CBD 224 William Logan (wlogantAufl.edu / 371-7780) 4211-H Turlington (Tuesday, 2-3:45 pm)

 Poetry requires the manipulation of words-it's the words, even more than the feelings within them, that make poetry memorable.
-To treat poetry as simply a collection of words would be too austere, like treating a dog as just a bundle of DNA (not that some dogs shouldn't be so treated).
+Yet to treat poetry as merely a collection of words is too austere; it would be like treating a dog as just a bundle of DNA (not that some dogs shouldn't be so treated).
 We'll look closely at words and the way that altering even a single one may change the effect of a poem, without ever forgetting that a poem must proceed simultaneously through what those words evoke.